 • Goal setting, assignment of roles, responsibilities, and resources

 • Monitoring, risk management and oversight

-• To meet the Company’s profit target - which was not achieved.
+• To meet the Company’s profit target.

 Directors are subject to election by shareholders at the first opportunity after their appointment.
 In addition, all Board members retire at each Annual General Meeting, and at their own request alongside the recommendation of the Nominations Committee, are put forward for re-election.

 Relations With Shareholders